 Public safety administrators meeting relevant provisions for an unreduced retirement allowance, authorization by the City Manager, and approval of the City Commission are eligible for the deferred retirement option program (DROP).
 The annual benefit is computed as regular retirement but is frozen at date of DROP election.
-For the year ended December 31, 2019, the balance of amounts held by the Plan pursuant to the DROP is \$149,351.
+For the years ended December 31, 2020 and 2019, the balance of amounts held by the Plan pursuant to the DROP were \$286,645 and \$149,351, respectively.